-By now, the utilization of NiBLoS is limited to terminal (command line).
+By now, the utilization of our solver is limited to terminal (command line).
+This allows a simpler codification and a more direct access to the options of the solver.
 As a future work, the development of a graphical interface is desired, to make the application more accessible and user-friendly.

 5.3.1.
-Pre execution
+Pre execution.
 The program is implemented in python and z3, and it is meant to be used from the terminal.
 To run it, it is necessary to have python and the z3 solver ([z3w]) installed in the computer.

 Before its use, a configuration file should be changed according to each user.
-Since the SMT solver (z3) is internally used, in file configuration.py the line must be modified to meet the user's Z3 folder.
-It shall have the relative (to the reasoner main folder) or the absolute path in the user's computer to the z3-solver general folder, obtained after downloading and decompressing the z3-solver ([z3w]).
+Since the SMT solver is internally used, in file configuration.py the line must be modified to meet the user's Z3 folder.
+It shall have the relative (to the reasoner main folder) or the absolute path in the user's computer to the z3-solver general folder, obtained after downloading and decompressing the z3-solver $([z_3w])$.